Doctors’ Notes

 These areas are also called “stork bites” if located at the back of the neck, or “angel kisses” if located between the eyebrows.
 They are believed to be a collection of blood vessels that usually fade after several weeks or months.
 Approximately fifty percent of the stork bites at the back of the neck persist for life and generally are not a problem, because hair covers the area.

-These flat, gray-blue spots are very common on any part of the body of dark-skinned infants.
+These flat, gray-blue spots are very common on any part of the body, but most commonly the buttocks.
 They appear very similar to a bruise.
-The most common area is on the buttocks.
+They are more common in babies with darker skin or certain ethnic groups.
 By school age, they usually fade away.

 CRADLE CAP (Seborrhea Capitus)

 Thick, greasy yellow crusts on the scalp are characteristic of cradle cap, which presents around 1-2 months of age.
 In addition to these scaly areas on the scalp, occasionally a red, irritating rash may be present on the face, behind the ears and on the neck.
-To remove these crusts, olive oil on the scalp to soften the crusts, plus brushing with a soft brush and shampooing can help.
+To remove these crusts, you can rub some olive oil on the scalp to soften the crusts, and then brush with a soft brush.
 Prescription medication and shampoo is sometimes needed to treat seborrhea.

 Tips on Skin Care Products for Newborns